crnicholson/crnicholson/README.md

 ### Hey there! 👋

-I'm Charlie, your friendly neighborhood aspiring electrical engineer and coding enthusiast. ⚡💻
+I'm Charlie, an asipiring electrical engineer and coding enthusiast. ⚡💻

 Right now, I'm looking for Summer research and interships opportunities.
 Contact me if you know someone!